Exploring the bay and interning at Facebook

 Internships at Facebook are amazing.
 I’m not just talking about the pay, perks, or learning opportunity from working in an environment with so many capable people.
 My entire Summer felt very well choreographed, I just had to worry about building stuff and having fun!

 From the start, Facebook took care of our housing, food, transportation, and even social life.
-Along with the college-esque barrage of social events which occured during the workweek, we had intern events on the weekends which were a lot of fun, but more importantly, these events helped us make our initial friendships that would last for an entire Summer.
+Along with the college-esque barrage of social events which occurred during the workweek, we had intern events on the weekends which were a lot of fun, but more importantly, these events helped us make our initial friendships that would last for an entire Summer.

 I didn’t do very well during my first few weeks.
 Although I was “shipping code” at a quick pace, my contributions were sloppy.
 I was sacrificing code quality for speed, which is not a fair trade in software engineering.
 My manager and coworkers had to spend a lot their time reviewing and re-reviewing my work and this resulted in the progress of their own work slowing down.
-Is finishing an intern project early really worth slowing down the progress of other engineers and projects on the team?

 — FB engineering motto